-General Electric Company (GE) Five Forces Analysis (Porter’s) & Recommendations
+General Electric (GE) Five Forces Analysis & Recommendations

-General Electric GE Five Forces Analysis, Porter’s, external, competition, buyers, suppliers, substitution, new entrants case study
+General Electric GE Five Forces Analysis, competition, customers, suppliers, substitution, new entry aerospace business case study

 General Electric J79 jet engine at the National Museum of the United States Air Force.
-A Porter’s Five Forces analysis of General Electric Company (GE) shows that competition is the strongest force in the industry environments of the business.
-The external analysis suggests that the relevant external factors pertaining to competition must take priority in GE’s strategies for the energy, oil and gas, electric lighting, healthcare, transportation, aerospace and aviation industries.
+This Five Forces analysis of General Electric Company (GE) shows the strong force of competition in the industry environment of the aerospace business.
 (Photo: Public Domain)

 Summary & Recommendations: Five Forces Analysis of General Electric Company

 Summary.
-The results of this Porter’s Five Forces analysis reveal the importance of competitive rivalry in influencing General Electric and its industry environment.
-As the force with the highest intensity, competition should take priority in GE’s strategic decisions and management.
-Based on this external analysis, the other forces are also significant to General Electric’s business despite their relatively low intensities.
-For example, the moderate intensity of the bargaining power of suppliers requires that GE should consider this force in strategy formulation for supply chain management.
-In summary, this Porter’s Five Forces analysis of General Electric Company shows that the external factors in the relevant industry environments create the following forces and their intensities:
+The results of this Five Forces analysis reveal the importance of competitive rivalry in influencing General Electric and its industry environment.
+As a high-intensity force, competition takes priority in GE’s strategic management decisions.
+Based on this Five Forces analysis, the other forces are also significant to General Electric’s business despite their relatively low intensities.
+For example, the bargaining power of suppliers affects GE’s strategy for supply chain management.
+This Five Forces analysis of General Electric Company shows that external factors create the following forces and their intensities:

 Competitive Rivalry or Competition against GE (Strong Force)

-Competition reflects the degree of competitive interactions among firms, including General Electric Company, in the same markets or industry environments.
-This component of the Porter’s Five Forces analysis model evaluates the external factors responsible for competition that affects the business, which in this case is GE.
-Strategic management at General Electric must consider the following external factors and their intensities responsible for the strong force of competitive rivalry:
+Competition effecting General Electric Company is evaluated in this component of the Five Forces analysis.
+Strategic management at General Electric considers the following external factors responsible for the strong force of competitive rivalry:

-The high aggressiveness of firms corresponds to a strong force on General Electric Company and its industry environment.
-For example, firms like Siemens and 3M are typically aggressive in competing, especially in innovating and marketing their products.
-This external analysis also considers moderate switching costs, which have a moderate contribution to competitive rivalry in General Electric’s industry environments.
-This external factor represents the moderate consequences of switching from GE products to other firms’ products, such as the moderate challenges customers experience when switching from General Electric’s engines to other engines available in the transportation industry.
-On the other hand, the moderate number of firms has a moderate impact on the business.
-A larger population of firms would create stronger competition and requires higher prioritization in General Electric’s strategic management.
+The high aggressiveness of aerospace firms corresponds to a strong force on General Electric Company in this Five Forces analysis case.
+For example, Rolls-Royce and Pratt & Whitney are aggressive in competing, especially in innovating and marketing their products.
+This external analysis also considers moderate to high switching costs, which have a moderate contribution to competitive rivalry in General Electric’s industry environment.
+Such an external factor represents the moderate consequences of switching from GE products to competing products.
+For instance, airlines operators, like Southwest, experience moderate to high challenges when switching from General Electric’s turbojet engines to engines from other firms.
+On the other hand, the low number of firms has a moderate impact on the business.
+In this Five Forces analysis case, a larger population of firms would create stronger competition that requires higher prioritization in General Electric’s strategic management.
 Overall, the external factors in this component of the Five Forces analysis maintain the strong intensity of competition that General Electric experiences.

 Bargaining Power of General Electric’s Customers/Buyers (Moderate Force)